Amin-MAG/My-Notes/Linux/Systemctl.md

 ## Service

 Many of these services don’t run all the time like nginx or MySQL would.
-You can print out a list of services currently in use swith:
+You can print out a list of services currently in use with:

 ```bash
 service --status-all